CIRS-Girona/Thematic2.5D/JOSS/paper.md

 ---
-title: 'uwmm-baseline: A Python Package for Supervised Classification of Underwater Military Munitions Using Multi-Modal Data'
+title: 'UWMM-Baseline: A Python Package for Supervised Classification of Underwater Military Munitions Using Multi-Modal Data'

 tags:
   - Python